 If it’s your first time visiting the city, this no-cost tour is one of the best free things to do in NYC.
 While you can find lots of great walking tours of New York City, this free guided tour is a nice primer to the Big Apple.

 During the tour, you’ll spend two and a half hours with a knowledgeable guide, who will take you to some famous city landmarks.
-You’ll walk through the Financial District and see the Charging Bull on Wall Street, then see the beautiful green space at Battery Park.
+You’ll walk through the Financial District, one of the best neighborhoods in Manhattan, and see the Charging Bull on Wall Street, then see the beautiful green space at Battery Park.
 This lovely park is on the edge of New York Harbor, and you can see the Statue of Liberty in the distance.

 Then, you’ll make your way to the 9/11 Memorial and Museum, a touching tribute to the victims of the World Trade Center attacks.
 Throughout the tour, your guide will share interesting tidbits and trivia, so I recommend this tour if you’re looking for a free activity in New York City.